 Who Art in Heaven… or the Other Place!

-I wrote an essay about my late father for a creative writing group I joined in Newcastle-under-Lyme in 2017.
-It was during a period of time when I was undertaking voluntary work, prior to returning to professional employment.
-We were set a task to write five hundred words based around the word ‘resolution’.
+I wrote an essay about my late father for the creative writing group which I joined in Newcastle-under-Lyme in 2017.
+It was during a period when I was immersed in voluntary work, prior to returning to professional employment.
+We were set the task of writing five hundred words centred around the word ‘resolution’.
 The essay here is based upon stories my father told me about his late childhood / early adulthood.

 Probably closer to the truth is that I wrote the article for my late mother, who used to say I was a chip off the old block. 🙂

-My father, Jozef Wozny, was born in 1928 in the village of Chortkiv in the south-eastern flank of Poland, about 100 miles south-east of Lviv in Ukraine.
-On 1st September 1939, Nazi Germany invaded his fatherland from the west – triggering Britain to declare war on Germany on 3rd September.
-On 17th September, when Jozef was eleven, the Soviet Union invaded Poland from nearer to his home in the east.
-As part of the Soviet de-Polonization policy, on 10th February 1940 Chortkiv village residents were arrested by Soviet soldiers and given thirty minutes notice to prepare to leave.
-Jozef and his family were then shipped over 6,000km on boxcars (cattle trucks) to a labour camp in Talmenka, Siberia (Russia).
-The journey took seven weeks on parts of the trans-Siberian railway, where he was surrounded by the dying and deceased; the Soviet soldiers didn’t permit the train to stop to enable the dead to be taken away.
-Jozef told me that cattle, which the boxcars were intended for, had more dignity than the Poles on their journey to death.
-Jozef summarised the predicament as “Being shipped off into the cold and bleak unknown – thousands of miles from home, where overseers treated them with contempt.”
+My father, Józef Wozny, was born in 1928 near to the city of Chortkiv, in the south-eastern flank of what was then Poland.* On 1st September 1939, Nazi Germany invaded his fatherland from the west, triggering Britain to declare war on Germany on 3rd September.
+On 17th September, when Józef was eleven, the Soviet Union invaded Poland and quickly advanced towards Chortkiv.
+As part of the Soviet de-Polonization policy, on 10th February 1940 residents were arrested by Soviet soldiers and given thirty minutes preparation time to leave their homes behind.
+Józef and his family were shipped over 6,000km on boxcars (cattle trucks) to a labour camp in Talmenka, Siberia (Russia).
+The seven week journey followed parts of the trans-Siberian railway, where he was surrounded by the dying and deceased.
+Soviet soldiers didn’t permit the train to stop to facilitate corpses being taken away.
+Józef told me that cattle, which the boxcars were intended for, were treated with equivalent dignity to the Poles on their journey to death.
+Józef summarised the predicament as “Being shipped off into the cold and bleak unknown – thousands of miles from home, where overseers treated them with utter contempt.”

-After one year in Siberia, Jozef’s elder sister Veronica died at the age of nineteen (Jozef was thirteen), following becoming separated from her family.
-Soviet authorities recorded that Veronica died of malnutrition.
-Emelia (my grandmother) wanted visual confirmation that Veronica had indeed died, so she sent Jozef on a six-hour train journey to the mortuary.
-Jozef clung to rails on the outside of a cattle truck in bitterly cold conditions – seemingly the designated mode of travel for exfiltrated Poles in the Soviet Union.
-When Jozef arrived at his destination, he’d partially lost consciousness and his hands were frozen to the boxcar; he couldn’t move his limb.
+After one year in Siberia, Józef’s elder sister Veronica died at the age of nineteen (Józef was thirteen), after becoming separated from her family.
+Soviet authorities recorded that Veronica had died of malnutrition.
+Emelia (my grandmother) wanted visual confirmation that Veronica had indeed died, so she sent Józef on a six-hour train journey to the mortuary.
+Józef clung to rails on the outside of a cattle truck in bitterly cold conditions – seemingly the designated mode of travel for exfiltrated Poles in the Soviet Union.
+When Józef arrived at his destination, he’d partially lost consciousness and his hands were frozen to the boxcar; he couldn’t move his limbs.
 He recruited the assistance of a bystander to help snap him away.

 Jozef had arrived late at night to the mortuary; there was no lighting, so he needed to feel around the numerous dead bodies until he sensed a birthmark which he knew was on Veronica’s thigh.
-Jozef was a farm labourer, not a doctor, but the sight of his emaciated sister (she’d likely starved to death, not suffered a fatal illness) confirmed the sad news he’d been sent there to determine.
-I believe these events demonstrates Jozef’s resolution.
+Jozef was a teenage farm labourer, not a doctor, but the sight of his emaciated sister made him conclude that she’d very likely starved to death, confirming the sad news he’d been sent there to determine.
+I believe these events demonstrate Jozef’s resolution.

-In June 1941, the German Nazis turned their aggression towards the Soviet Union.
-While withering under the onslaught of Operation Barbarossa, the Soviets released their Polish captives, so that they could fight their now common enemy.
+In June 1941, the German Nazis turned their murderous aggression towards the Soviet Union.
+While withering under the onslaught of Operation Barbarossa, the Soviets released their Polish captives such that they could fight their now common enemy.
 At the age of thirteen, my father forged his age to fourteen in an application to join the Polish Free Army (PFA).
-In addition to wishing to fight the German Nazis, this undertaking was to give his mother one less mouth to feed, since death from starvation would have been the likely outcome for one of her children in late 1941.
-Jozef’s first posting after joining the PFA was in Palestine, where it might be expected that the most significant changes to his living environment would be the temperature, the desert sand or the sea.
-Jozef advised me that it certainly wasn’t the case, it was actually that he now had the opportunity to see the horizon.
+In addition to wishing to fight the German Nazis, this undertaking was to give his mother one less mouth to feed, since death from starvation would have been the likely outcome for another of her four remaining children in late 1941.
+Józef’s first posting after joining the PFA was to Palestine, where it might be expected that the most significant changes to his living environment would be the temperature, the desert sand or the sea.
+Józef advised me that it certainly wasn’t the case, it was actually of the horizon being visible.
 My father said it was by far the biggest adjustment to his life, after living for two years in the depths of horizon free Siberian forests.

-While the above items are substantial achievements, they don’t evidence my resolution.
 I’m telling this story in December 2017, as a happy and healthy forty-eight year old.
-In July 2015 I was injured in a bicycle / car collision, whereby I suffered a Traumatic Brain Injury (TBI) and was airlifted to a hospital.
-The critical care doctors advised my mother to expect my imminent death, thereafter initiating the signing of relevant organ donation paperwork.
-However I remained alive in a comatose for twenty-eight days, before emerging from my coma into a locked-in syndrome state for a week.
+In July 2015 I was injured while on my bicycle in a collision with a car, whereby I suffered a Traumatic Brain Injury (TBI) and was airlifted to a hospital.
+Following surgery on my brain, the critical care doctors advised my family of the likelihood of my non-survival.
+I remained alive in a comatose state for twenty-eight days, before emerging from my coma into a locked-in syndrome condition for a week.

-In the following four months, I rapidly overcame the clinical limitations resulting from my brain injury and was discharged home from hospital after learning again to walk, and to take a shower / use a toilet without assistance.
-The really hard part began in earnest when I attempted to get on with living a normal life, as I was still mentally limited in many ways.
+During the following four months, I rapidly overcame the clinical limitations resulting from my brain injury.
+I was discharged home from hospital after learning again to walk and exhibit independence in ways such as being able to take a shower and use a toilet without assistance.
+I discovered that the really difficult part of recovery was attempting to get on with living a normal life, as I was still mentally limited in many ways.
 I used to be a professional high-flyer, but now it seemed that my high-flying was book-ended by a trip in an air ambulance helicopter.

 I refused to allow myself to appear miserable, never-mind become depressed; my resolution pricked my conscience into driving me.
 I knew that my loved ones had been prepared to sacrifice their better lives to care for me with no guarantees (or even likelihood) of a positive outcome.
-There was never any possibility of allowing myself to become a burden upon them after I’d witnessed their determination to care for me.
+I was determined to do everything in my power not to become a burden upon them after I’d witnessed their determination to care for me.
 I’m content I’ve evidenced how bloody-minded I am, or I could put it another way, I’ve demonstrated resolution.

 Three years after writing the above essay, I discovered that in 2008 I’d transcribed conversations with my father about some of his wartime experiences.